Home

 Chief among them, of course, is measuring exactly what Alan Turing proposed: Just how advanced computer AI had become.
 If the Turing Test is assumed to be an accurate measure of the advancement of a computer’s artificial intelligence, then the idea of a computer passing the Turing Test would represent a remarkable turning point in human advancement: For the first time, a computer would be assumed to be as advanced as a human.

 However, the applications are broader than that.
 Depending on what a person was actually measuring and on the specific nature of the Turing Test, it could be used to judge whether or not a computer was able to not only fool a human during a conversation but whether or not a computer had gained the ability to think in a more contextual matter.
 For example, advanced versions of the Turing Test have come out that are more based on a computer’s ability to read and understand sentences that are typically only understood by humans.
 These tests, called Winograd Schemas, represent another facet of intelligence.
-If an AI ever reaches the point that it can pass these schemas, it will mark another turning point in the advancement of AI.
+If an AI ever reaches the point where it can pass these schemas, it will mark another turning point in the advancement of AI.

 Furthermore, the test has applications for cyber security.
 This is seen in CAPTCHA programs, which require a human to answer them.
 In passing this type of Turing Test, a computer program – and the humans behind that program – can ensure that only humans, not malicious programs, access their software.